TimotheeMathieu/adastop/docs/user_guide.md

 # User Guide
 The test proceed in stages (or interims).
 First we collect $n$ performance measures for all $L$ algorithms computed on $n\times L$ different random seeds.
-Then, Adastop examines these $n\times L$ numbers and decides that some of the algorithms are different, some of them are equal, and some of them needs more data to be distinguished.
+Then, Adastop examines these $$n\times L$$ numbers and decides that some of the algorithms are different, some of them are equal, and some of them needs more data to be distinguished.
 The process then reapeats until a decision have been reached on all the algorithms.

 The parameters of Adastop are described below, most important are $n$ the number of evaluations at each interim and $K$ the maximum number of interims.